 - On the About page is a statement of my style with an image of my first work from 2002.

-- on the page selected works you may view photographs available as affordable prints with optionial framing services.
+- on the page Selected Works you may view photographs available as affordable prints with optional framing services.

 - blog images are a higher resolution than I share elsewhere to give my clients the closest view of the photographic print.

 - Contact Michael via email for more information, advice, compliments and opinions.

 - negotiate acquisition of a photographic print I create, sign and certify.

 I hope you enjoy my work as much as I love creating it.

 Thank You.
 I look forward to hearing from you.

 My photographic style evolved from an imperative to capture personal and fleeting memories, centering on the use of natural light to visualize emotion and evoke memory.